NHSDigital/IOPS-FHIR-Simplifier-Backup/GPConnectDirectCareAPIs-STU3/backup/guides/patient-facing-services-view-record/Home/FHIR-Assets/All-assets/Profiles/Profile--CareConnect-GPC-List-1/title.page.md

 A human-readable title of the list being sent.

+### For structural lists

+Descriptive name for the list.
+The list titles for primary and secondary lists **MUST** be the titles as provided in the tables in {{pagelink:Home/Build/Returning-data-in-lists/Index.page.md}}.

+### For lists used in consultations

 For example:

 **List(Consultation)**

 - use the type or the name of the consultation, as it appears to users of the users in the source system
 - this will be a duplicate of consultation type / name provided in `Encounter.type`

 **List(Topic)**